 You can apply for a U.S. Bank personal loan online, by phone or in person at a local branch.

-You’ll want to have to following details ready: Your identifying information, including full name, address, date of birth and social security number.
+You’ll want to have the following details ready: Your identifying information, including full name, address, date of birth and Social Security number.

 You’ll also want to know your desired loan amount, term and loan purpose.

 The U.S. Bank website notes that if approved, you could receive your loan funds in as soon as a couple of days.
 But it could take up to three to five days to receive your funds if U.S. Bank needs to see more paperwork.
 You’d receive the funds via cashier’s check or direct deposit to your bank account.